Purple Cow Vineyards

 - Taste 5 wines for $10 - Tasting Fee waived with purchase of 2 or more bottles

 - Taste 7 wines for $14 - Tasting Fee waived with purchase of 3 or more bottles

 Aglianico, Durif (Petit Sirah), Pinot Noir, Teroldego, Tempranillo, Marechal Foch, Petite Verdot, Primitivo (Zinfandel), Malbec, Barbara, Tannat, Red Blends, Desert wine

 Muscat (Ottonel), Riesling, Gewürztraminer, Pinot Noir Blanc, Pinot Noir Rosé

 AVA: Willamette Valley

-Features: Family-friendly, meeting space available, cheese and chocolates for purchase, wine club, event space, live music, special events, PaintNite
+Features: Family-friendly, meeting space available, wine club, event space, live music, special events, PaintNite